facelessuser/coloraide/docs/src/markdown/api/index.md

     Parameters | Defaults     | Description
     ---------- | -------------| -----------
     `space`    |              | The color space name in which to generate a random color in.
     `limits`   | `#!py None`  | An optional list of constraints for various color channels.
 Each entry should either be a sequence contain a minimum and maximum value, or should be `#!py  None`. `#!py None` values will be ignored and the color space's specified channel range will be used instead.
 Any missing entries will be treated as `#!py None`.
+    `norm`     | `#!py True`  | Enable/disable achromatic normalization of the returned color.

 Return